-1. Recommend that Council a) adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2.

-2. Recommend that Council a) adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element with modifications to the Revised Draft provided in Attachment 2.
+- 1. a) Adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2. - 2. a) Adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element with modifications to the Revised Draft provided in Attachment 2.

-RECOMMENDATION
+STAFF RECOMMENDATION

-Alternative 1: Recommend that Council a) adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2.
+Alternative 1: a) Adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2.

-Staff recommends Alternative 1, Recommend that Council a) adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2.
+Staff recommends Alternative 1, a) adopt the Negative Declaration and b) adopt a resolution to amend the General Plan by replacing the 2009 Housing Sub-Element with the 2015-2023 Housing Element as provided in Attachment 2.